kent-map/chirpy/_posts/2024-03-01-20c-womens-suffrage-dover.md

 ---
 title: "Women's Suffrage In Dover"
-description: "Women’s suffrage activism in Dover gathered momentum through public lectures, crowded meetings, and performances staged in venues such as the Apollonian Hall, Wellington Hall, and the Maison Dieu.
-Local campaigns and visiting speakers linked civic politics, policing, and popular theatre to a widening movement that culminated in women’s enfranchisement in 1918 and full equality in 1928."
+description: "Women’s suffrage activism in Dover gathered momentum through public lectures, crowded meetings, and performances staged in venues such as the Apollonian Hall, Wellington Hall, and the Maison Dieu."
 author: Various
 date: 2024-03-01
 categories: [ 20c ]